 It would be natural to ask at this point whether the closed-form results for decomposable models also hold for general undirected graph models; unfortunately they do not.
-However, we can say the following:
+However, from our discussion about exponential families we can say the following:

 Theorem 4.25.
-Let $\mathcal{G}$ be an undirected graph, and suppose we have counts $n(x_V)$ .
-Then the maximum likelihood estimate $\hat{p}$ under the set of distributions that are Markov to $\mathcal{G}$ is the unique element in which
+Let \mathcal{G} be an undirected graph, and suppose we have counts $n(x_V)$.
+Then the maximum likelihood estimate \hat{p} under the set of distributions that are Markov to \mathcal{G} is the unique element in which